yu-ti-huang/Conversational-Orientation-Reasoning/README.md

 .
 ├── baseline/                 # Baseline models and scripts ├── evaluation/               # Evaluation scripts (A1, A2, A3, R2, R3, etc.)
-├── models/                   # Pretrained and fine-tuned models ├── data/                     # Datasets (CSV/Excel files)
+├── training/                   # Pretrained and fine-tuned models ├── requirements.txt
-├── requirements.txt
 ├── README.md
 └── LICENSE